Daisy Edgar-Jones: 2020–present: Breakthrough and expansion

 In 2024, Edgar-Jones had her first big-budget film release with a starring role in the disaster film Twisters opposite Glen Powell, a standalone sequel to the 1996 film Twister.
 Jordan Hoffman of Entertainment Weekly praised the rapport and magnetism of its two leads Jones and Powell writing, "[They] do more than sell it; they make it compelling".
-That same year, she also starred in the period romantic drama On Swift Horses opposite Will Poulter, Sasha Calle and Jacob Elordi.
+That same year, she also starred in the period romantic drama On Swift Horses opposite Sasha Calle, Will Poulter, Jacob Elordi and Diego Calva, on which she was also credited as an executive producer.
 Jourdain Searles of The Hollywood Reporter described her role as "her meatiest role since Normal People" adding that she "gives an understated performance as Muriel, letting us get to know her through subtle gestures and expressions".

 That same year, she returned to the stage, which included being part of the rotating cast of White Rabbit Red Rabbit by Nassim Soleimanpour at Soho Place on the West End.
 Later that year, she also acted opposite Kingsley Ben-Adir in the West End revival of the Tennessee Williams play Cat on a Hot Tin Roof, directed by Rebecca Frecknall at the Almeida Theater.
 Andrzej Lukowski of Time Out praised the performance by Edgar-Jones, declaring her "truly phenomenal" and adding that "she is so, so good, inhabiting Maggie with a burning, vivacious swagger, alternatively self-mocking, self-pitying, compassionate and vicious".
 In a mixed review, Arifa Akbar of The Guardian wrote that Edgar-Jones "is a convincingly catlike Maggie, but she is not a pleading seductress", observing that her "angry energy" made "her character untextured and invulnerable, the first act feeling too long, loud and not intimate enough".

 In 2025, Edgar-Jones was cast in the thriller film A Place in Hell starring opposite Michelle Williams and Andrew Scott directed by Chloe Domont.
-That same year it was also announced that she would star in an adaptation of the Jane Austen novel Sense and Sensibility directed by Georgia Oakley.
+That same year it was also announced that she would star in a Sense and Sensibility adaptation directed by Georgia Oakley, based on the novel of the same name by Jane Austen.
+Edgar-Jones would star as Elinor Dashwood alongside Esmé Creed-Miles as Marianne Dashwood.
+The film will be released in the US on 11 September 2026 and in the UK on 25 September 2026.

+In January 2026, Edgar-Jones was announced as a Global Brand Ambassador for Estée Lauder, representing the brand’s skincare, makeup, and fragrance lines.

+Personal life

+From 2018 to 2020, Edgar-Jones was in a relationship with her Pond Life costar Tom Varey.
+Since 2023, she has been dating photographer Ben Seed.